vlinhart/django-notification/docs/usage.rst

 For example::

-    notification.create_notice_type("friends_invite", "Invitation Received", "you have received an invitation")
+    NoticeType.create("friends_invite", "Invitation Received", "you have received an invitation")

 One good way to automatically do this notice type creation is in a ``management.py`` file for your app, attached to the syncdb signal.